-In Table 6, the opinions of high school students about problematic internet usage are compared according to their duration of being connected to the internet during the day, and significant differences have been observed among all categories.
-When the differences between the categories are compared with the Mann Whitney U tests, it is seen that students with more than 4 hours of internet connection have more problematic internet usage.
-It was also observed that students who were connected to the internet for 3-4 hours, 1-2 hours and 0-1 hour respectively had problematic internet usage levels.
+In Table 6, the opinions of high school students about problematic Internet usage are compared according to their duration of being connected to the Internet during the day, and significant differences have been observed among all categories.
+When the differences between the categories are compared with the Mann-Whitney U-tests, it is seen that students with more than 4 hours of Internet connection have more problematic Internet usage.
+It was also observed that students who were connected to the Internet for 3-4, 1-2 and 0-1 hours had problematic Internet usage levels.

-In Table 6, the opinions of high school students about academic procrastination behavior are compared according to their duration of being connected to the internet during the day, and significant differences have been observed among all categories.
-When the differences between the categories are compared with the Mann Whitney U tests, it is seen that students with more than 4 hours of internet connection displayed more academic procrastination behaviors.
-Afterwards, it was observed that students who were connected to the internet for 3-4 hours, 1-2 hours and 0-1 hour respectively displayed academic procrastination behavior.
+In Table 6, the opinions of high school students about academic procrastination behaviour are compared according to their duration of being connected to the Internet during the day, and significant differences have been observed among all categories.
+When the differences between the categories are compared with the Mann-Whitney U-tests, it is seen that students with more than 4 hours of Internet connection displayed more academic procrastination behaviours.
+Afterwards, it was observed that students who were connected to the Internet for 3-4, 1-2 and 0-1 hours displayed academic procrastination behaviour.

-3.5 Comparison of the views of high school students on problematic internet usage and academic procrastination behavior according to the income levels of students' families
+3.5.
+Comparison of the views of high school students on problematic Internet usage and academic procrastination behaviour according to the income levels of students' families

-In Table 7, no significant difference was found as a result of the Kruskal Wallis H test conducted to compare the opinions of high school students about problematic internet usage according to their income level [X2 = 2.859, p> 0.05].
-In addition, as a result of the comparison of the views of high school students on academic procrastination behaviors according to their income levels with the Kruskal Wallis H test, again, no significant difference was found [X = 1.113, p> 0.05].
+In Table 7, no significant difference was found as a result of the Kruskal-Wallis H-test conducted to compare the opinions of high school students about problematic Internet usage according to their income level [$X^2 = 2.859$, p > 0.05].
+In addition, as a result of the comparison of the views of high school students on academic procrastination behaviours according to their income levels with the Kruskal-Wallis H-test, again, no significant difference was found [$X^2 = 1.113$, p > 0.05].